Prom: Attire

 Traditionally, boys dress in black or white formal wear, often tuxedos regardless of the time of the event, sometimes paired with ties or bow ties with vests or cummerbunds, in some cases in colors matching their date's dress.

 Traditionally, girls wear dresses or evening gowns and adorn themselves with ladies' jewelry such as earrings and a necklace.
-Traditionally, girls wear perfume, and make-up such as eyeshadow, lipstick, mascara, and blush.
+Traditionally, girls wear perfume and make-up such as eyeshadow, lipstick, mascara, and blush.
 Girls also traditionally wear a corsage, given to them by their dates, and girls give boys matching boutonnières to be worn on their lapels.

 By the 2000s, the clothes girls wear to prom have become more revealing due to the influence of celebrities and the mass media.

 Promposals

 A "promposal" (a portmanteau of "prom" and "proposal") is a popular pre-prom tradition where a student asks another to go to the prom with them using some (usually elaborate) method and extra fanfare.
 A promposal is distinct from the normal prom ask, which typically includes the question, "Will you go to prom with me?" without additional spectacle.
 Promposals may include concepts and materials from posters, confetti, and balloons to the more viral, elaborate plans that give promposals their extravagant reputation.
-Examples include spelling "Prom?" with pepperoni on pizza, organizing a flash mob, wearing a fursuit, graffitiing national park land, and using a hot-air balloon.
+Examples include spelling "Prom?" with pepperoni on pizza, organizing a flash mob, graffitiing national park land, and using a hot-air balloon.
 Promposals, due to their flashy nature, often include a social media aspect like livestreaming, taking and posting videos, and other forms of memorializing on social media platforms.

+Champagne Parties

+Champagne parties, also known as "send-offs," have become a prominent pre-prom tradition in the United States.
+These celebrations typically take place before high school proms and serve as elaborate gatherings that precede the formal prom event.
+The concept of champagne parties gained significant attention due to their flamboyant nature and the remarkable cultural custom they represent.

+Originating in the 2010s, champagne parties are characterized by their extravagance, creativity, and community involvement.
+Families host these events to celebrate and honor their teenagers as they prepare to depart for their proms.
+The festivities often include live music, themed decorations, red carpet entrances, and communal gatherings where friends, family, and neighbors come together to celebrate the youth's journey into adulthood.
+Attire at champagne parties typically mirrors the elegance and formality of prom attire, with teenagers and sometimes even their guests donning stylish evening gowns, suits, and formalwear.